 3. Dry or with slip

-Some prefer dry shaving and others use a light slip — choose what your skin tolerates.
+Some prefer dry shaving; others use a light oil or gel for slip.
+Choose what your skin tolerates.

 5. Use short strokes

-Small controlled strokes are safer than long scraping movements.
+Small, controlled strokes in the direction of hair growth are safer than long scraping.

 Do not shave over inflamed acne, cuts, sunburn, or rashes.